Why I support the International Rescue Committee

 Tony and Emmy award–winning star of stage and screen Mandy Patinkin (Evita, “Homeland,” The Princess Bride) has traveled to Jordan to meet Syrian refugees, and to Italy to meet with asylum-seeking families and unaccompanied children, as well as see local Italian integration initiatives and businesses run by refugees and their local hosts.
 In November 2015, he traveled to the Greek island of Lesbos and witnessed firsthand the refugee crisis gripping Europe.
 Alongside International Rescue Committee aid workers, he met families who had fled Syria and other war-torn countries in hope of finding a better life for their children.
 Mandy was deeply moved by the mountains of lifejackets left behind by refugees who had risked their lives in flimsy boats to cross the Aegean—a symbol of the desperation and despair afflicting millions across the region.
-He has since revisited IRC programs in Greece and traveled with the IRC to Serbia and Germany.
+He has since revisited IRC programs in Greece and traveled with the IRC to Serbia, Germany and Uganda.